whitneyburton/portfolios/students/1703-back/natalia-colome/20170608-natalia-colome-m2.md

 Learnings

 I learned how to deploy to Heroku and got practice with many-to-many associations.
-Where I struggled and had a hard time understanding was Factory Girl; in general, I feel very confident with Ruby on Rails, but I didn't finish the project (I got to refactoring) because I kept having trouble with Factory Girl.
+Where I struggled and had a hard time understanding was Factory Girl; in general, I feel very confident with Ruby on Rails, I do want to practice using Factory Girl more, I know it's a very useful tool and I want to take advantage of it.

 ## C: Group Work & Projects